 Ice Storms are a condition that will produce significant and damaging accumulations of ice when heavy rains are combined with below freezing surface temperatures.
-Ice storms down
+Ice storms can down powerlines.

-Severe Winter Weather can also include extreme cold, making it dangerous to be outside for long periods of time and an intense/early frost/freeze which can damage crops.
+Severe Winter Weather can also include extreme cold, making it dangerous to be outside for long periods, and an intense/early frost/freeze which can damage crops.